 The following sections describe two implementations of host model caps to serve as examples.
 For each of the functions listed above, a description for how it is implemented in each host model is included.

 6.5.1 SCM Host Cap

-The only build type available for the SCM is the dynamic build.
+The only build type supported for the SCM v4 is the static build.
 The cap functions are mainly implemented in:

-'''

 gmtb-scm/scm/src/gmtb_scm.F90

-'''

 With smaller parts in: